liip/LiipImagineBundle/Resources/doc/resolve-cache-images-in-background.rst

 not yet been cached with the requested filter set, the controller applies the filters and caches the result.
 Then it redirects the client to the generated image file.

-This is simple and works without any further tooling.
+This works without any further tooling.
 There are some important disadvantages however:

 * Applying all the filters to an images can take a lot of time and memory;
 * The images have to be processed by the web server answering web requests.
 This increases the load